 What's not working?

-Sound over hdmi, wifi, bluetooth, ethernet (only gigabit works)
+Sound over hdmi (sound over spdif works), wifi is slow, ethernet (only gigabit works)

 Usb sound card, usb wifi, usb bluetooth, etc.